TomoakiNagahara/op-app-skeleton-2018-nep/asset/unit/notice/README.md

  If you are not an administrator, In that case a e-mail will be sent.
  Set the administrator's IP address and e-mail address as follows.

+ Displayed of backtrace at the document footer.
+ That be traced back call of function and class method.

 ```
 <?php
 //  Set the administrator's IP address.